 This season offers excellent weather and tantalizing mountain views.
 Temperature is moderate, making it a good time for any trekking.
 The sky is generally clear with outstanding views.
 Occasionally short storms may dump considerable snow at high altitudes.
-This season is considered as the best trekking season for the trekking in Nepal.
-September, October and November are fall in this trekking season in Nepal.
+This season is considered the best trekking season for trekking in Nepal.
+September, October, and November fall in this trekking season in Nepal.

 WINTER SEASON (December-February)

-The winter season in Nepal is usually snow fall in the higher elevations with risk winds and colder temperatures.
+The winter season in Nepal is usually snowfall in the higher elevations with risky winds and colder temperatures.
 Hence is ideal for trekking in the lower elevation.
 If you are looking for suitable and incredible scenery, this is a great time to Trek in lower elevations.
-But it is depend upon the weather conditions.
-Generally, the days are clear in winter season in Nepal.
-December, January and February months are fall in this trekking season in Nepal.
+But it depends upon the weather conditions.
+Generally, the days are clear in the winter season in Nepal.
+December, January, and February months are fall in this trekking season in Nepal.

 SPRING SEASON (March-May)

-Spring season in Nepal is also considered as the best season to do the trekking and mountain climbing.
-In this season offers different varieties of wild flora blossoming of the giant rhododendrons above 3000m and hunting paradise during this season, which makes higher altitude trekking more comfortable and interesting.
-It is mildly warm at lower elevations and quite moderate temperature at higher elevation over 4000m, which provides spectacular and excellent mountains View.
-March, April and May months are fall in this trekking season in Nepal.
+Spring season in Nepal is also considered the best season to do trekking and mountain climbing.
+This season offers different varieties of wild flora blossoming of the giant rhododendrons above 3000m and hunting paradise during this season, which makes higher altitude trekking more comfortable and interesting.
+It is mildly warm at lower elevations and quite a moderate temperature at higher elevations over 4000m, which provides spectacular and excellent mountains View.
+March, April, and May months are fall in this trekking season in Nepal.

 SUMMER SEASON (June-August)

-Summer season in Nepal is monsoon with heavy rainfall which makes trekking conditions unfavorable.
-This season is ideal time for Trekking and tour to Tibet and Tibet.
-However, in some Trekking regions of Nepal connecting to Tibet and desert parts of Nepal i.e. Mustang, Nar-Phu valley and Dolpo regions are best season to do trekking which is summer trekking a great alternative.
+The summer season in Nepal is monsoon with heavy rainfall which makes trekking conditions unfavorable.
+This season is an ideal time for Trekking and tour to Tibet and Tibet.
+However, in some Trekking regions of Nepal connecting to Tibet and desert parts of Nepal i.e. Mustang, Nar-Phu valley, and Dolpo regions the best season to do trekking is summer trekking a great alternative.
 The Annapurna region in north-central Nepal also receives significantly less rain than other parts of the country during the summer months and low-altitude, short treks in this region are recommended.
-June, July and August months are fall in this trekking season in Nepal.
+June, July, and August months are fall in this trekking season in Nepal.

-March and April is a good time for trekking too.
-The sky is a bit dustier, but you normally get good views in the mountains.
+March and April are good times for trekking too.
+The sky is a bit dustier, but you normally get good views from the mountains.
 With Rhododendron, Nepal’s national flower, being in full bloom, walking through the forests is particularly nice.

 May is also rather good for trekking, although it can get quite hot in lower altitudes and there is a higher chance of rain.